ModMaster Manual - Troubleshooting

 • Check that your server/bridge is correctly configured for the slave you are trying to reach.

+1.3.
 Serial Communications

-"Serial comms package not installed"
+"Serial comms not available"

-"No serial ports available"
+"No serial port specified"

-"Not a serial port"
+"Can't open serial port"

 • On Unix/Linux systems, check that you have read and write access permission to the device file ('/dev/...').